bazel-contrib/toolchains_llvm/README.md

 - The toolchain is known to also work with `rules_go`, both with absolute and relative paths.

-- There is no R toolchain yet, so the Makevars file has been repurposed to provide the right configuration, but only when using `cc_deps` attribute of `r_pkg`.
-All packages not using `cc_deps` are free to configure themselves.
-  The Makevars file provided will always use absolute paths.
-This implies that the build actions are not reproducible across multiple workspaces, although the build outputs can be.

 Other examples of toolchain configuration:

 https://github.com/bazelbuild/bazel/wiki/Building-with-a-custom-toolchain